LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week37 - EGP/Routing Among Autonomous System.md

 In a network with N routers in a linear topology, N steps are required.
 Then, N must be limited to guarantee rapid distribution.
 ```

 **Overhead**: Each router that participates in a routing protocol must send messages.
 The larger participation means more routing traffic.
-If routing messages contain list of possible destina
+If routing messages contain list of possible destinations, size of each message grows as the number of routers and networks increase.
+Ensure that size of routing traffic is a small percentage of total traffic, size of routing messages must be limited.

-|
+It is not advisable to determine size of a network solely on routing architecture, instead they must implement traffic monitoring and listen passively to a network to determine the amount of routers that should participate in a single routing protocol.